fortuno-repos/fortuno/README.rst

 Compiler compatibility
 ======================

-In order to offer a simple user interface and to allow for maximal reusability and extensibility, Fortuno uses modern Fortran constructs extensively.
+In order to offer a simple user interface and to allow for maximal flexibility and extensibility, Fortuno uses modern Fortran constructs extensively.
 Building Fortuno requires a compiler with Fortran 2018 support.
 The following table gives an overview over the compilers which were successfully tested for building